-Trip two to the range I shot two more three shot groups at 100 yards with the tightest load from the first trip to the range.
-The first group was just over an inch and the second was back under an inch at 7/8" and I shot a third three shot group at 300 yards that was five inches with a flier to the right.
+Trip two to the range I shot two more three-shot groups at 100 yards with the tightest load from the first trip to the range.
+The first group was just over an inch and the second was back under an inch at 7/8" and I shot a third three-shot group at 300 yards that were five inches with a flier to the right.
 Not so good.
 Hmm...

 I tried my usual cleaning process of Kroil and Bore Tech Eliminator.
 And headed back to the range again this time to shoot a ladder test at 300 yards with different powder charges incrementally in 0.2 grains.
-On this trip I found a couple powder charge nodes with the best node being right where I had been loading my favorite load from the very first day.
-However the ladder wasn't as tight as I would have like it to be and the theme of fliers going to the right was continuing.
+On this trip, I found a couple powder charge nodes with the best node being right where I had been loading my favorite load from the very first day.
+However, the ladder wasn't as tight as I would have liked it to be and the theme of fliers going to the right was continuing.
 Ahh!!!

 So here are the three things I run through my bore on cloth patches.
 The first item is Kroil that is an oil I like that will penetrate, help lift carbon and other debris in the bore.
 Second, Bore Tech Eliminator is an awesome chemical process that breaks down the copper.
-You can leave it in the barrel and it won't harm your barrel like an ammonia based Barnes CR2 cleaner would.
-Third is JB Bore Paste, which is my new addition to my cleaning process.
+You can leave it in the barrel and it won't harm your barrel like an ammonia-based Barnes CR2 cleaner would.
+The third is JB Bore Paste, which is my new addition to my cleaning process.
 JB Bore paste that is a mechanical process that scrubs and polishes the bore.

 Next trip I'm going to shoot some Retumbo loads in the tight 1 and 2 shots powder charges from my ladder test.
 And I think I will clean the barrel again but only run a couple JB Bore paste patches this time.